Lindsay Tanner

 Lindsay James Tanner (born 24 April 1956) is a former Australian politician.
-A member of the Australian Labor Party (ALP), he represented the seat of Melbourne in the House of Representatives from 1993 to 2010 and served as Minister for Finance in the Rudd and Gillard Governments from 2007 to 2010.
+A member of the Australian Labor Party (ALP), he represented the seat of Melbourne in the House of Representatives from 1993 to 2010 and served as Minister for Finance in the Rudd and Gillard governments from 2007 to 2010.

 Background

 Tanner was born in the East Gippsland town of Orbost.
 He studied at the local state primary school before obtaining a scholarship to Gippsland Grammar School in Sale, where he graduated as dux in 1973.
-He graduated from the University of Melbourne with a Bachelor of Laws with Honours and a Bachelor of Arts with Honours, and later a Master of Arts in History in 1981.
+He graduated from the University of Melbourne with a Bachelor of Laws with Honours and a Bachelor of Arts with Honours, and later a Master of Arts in history in 1981.
 While still at university, he co-wrote a book on environmental politics and worked as a casual layout and design artist.
 He was editor of Farrago and a member of the Melbourne University Law Review.

 Tanner began his career as an articled clerk and solicitor at Holding Redlich Lawyers in Melbourne.
 In 1985, he became an electorate assistant to Labor senator Barney Cooney.
 He was Assistant State Secretary of the Federated Clerks' Union from 1987, then State Secretary from 1988 until 1993.

 Parliamentary career

-In March 1993 Tanner was elected to the Australian House of Representatives representing the Division of Melbourne, and served one term as a government backbencher during Paul Keating's final term as Prime Minister.
+In March 1993 Tanner was elected to the Australian House of Representatives representing the Division of Melbourne, and served one term as a government backbencher during Paul Keating's final term as prime minister.

 The Liberal Party under John Howard won the March 1996 election, and Keating subsequently retired from politics.
 A major reshuffle by new leader Kim Beazley resulted in Tanner's promotion to the Shadow Ministry and appointment as Shadow Minister for Transport.
 He remained a member of the Shadow Ministry, despite numerous changes of leadership, continuously until the election of the Rudd Labor government in November 2007.

+Tanner himself had been touted as a potential leader but he never stood for the leadership.

 In 1998, Tanner was moved to the portfolios of Finance and Consumer Affairs.
-In 1999, he wrote a book entitled Open Australia, which explored how information technology could be used to enhance social justice and economic equality; and he also wrote a number of articles on targeted, "micro" ways of addressing globalisation and the decline of large-scale manufacturing, in which he suggested there was little substance to the notion put forward by neoclassical economists of a "simulated free market" in East Asian economies that explains their "emergence" (see 1997 Asian Financial Crisis).
+In 1999, he wrote a book entitled Open Australia, which explored how information technology could be used to enhance social justice and economic equality; and he also wrote a number of articles on targeted, "micro" ways of addressing globalisation and the decline of large-scale manufacturing, in which he suggested there was little substance to the notion put forward by neoclassical economists of a "simulated free market" in East Asian economies that explains their "emergence" (see 1997 Asian financial crisis).
 Following the 2001 election, he became Shadow Minister for Communications.

-Tanner has been a prominent member of Labor's left faction and it was thought that he might contest the Labor leadership in 2002, when former leader Kim Beazley first challenged Simon Crean.
+Tanner has been a prominent member of Labor's left faction and it was thought that he might contest the Labor leadership in 2003, when former leader Kim Beazley first challenged Simon Crean.
 In the second leadership spill in December 2003, Tanner supported Beazley, who lost the party-room ballot to Mark Latham.
 The following month, Latham appointed Tanner to the new portfolio of Community Relationships, in addition to his existing responsibilities.